-Before me, the undersigned authority, on this day personally appeared William-
+Before me, the undersigned authority, on this day personally appeared William

-J. Drucks, who, being by me duly sworn on oath, says: My name is William J. Drucks.
+J. Drucks, who, being by me duly sworn on oath, says:

+My name is William J. Drucks.
 I was born in Laredo, Tex., the 16th day of September, A. D. 1891.
 I am 26 years of age.
 I have lived in the State of Texas all my life.
 My mother is Mrs. Mary E. Winkler.

-Up to the night of the 23d of August, 1917, I was employed by Magnolia.
-Brewery, working in the bottling department.
-I have worked at that trade for about four works and the regular scale of wages in that trade is \$20 a work for about four years, and the regular scale of wages in that trade is \$20 a week, but I usually made from \$25 to \$30 a week, working overtime.
-Since the 23d of August, 1917, I have not been able to work at my trad at all, by reason of being shot by negro soldiers of the Twenty-fourth United States Infantry, when they rioted in Houston on the night of the 23d of August, 1917.
-I live about they mithe with a mither and states for the the states are about the states are about they mither and states are able to be ab three blocks, with my mother and sister, from the place where the negro soldiers were camped.
-I saw the negro soldiers passing our house and went out on the. porch to watch them, not knowing there was any riot, and asked my sister to turn on the light so I could see how many more were coming, and she did so, and I looked up the street in an easterly direction, and at that time I heard some one across the street using profane language, and I looked in that direction and saw two or three negro soldiers kneeling down aiming their guns to shoot, and I told my sister to cut off the light, and just as I said it I was shot and my right arm between the wrist and the elbow was practically shot off, the bullet shattering the bones and leaving the hand hanging on by a little flesh.
-I was taken to.
-St. Joseph's Infirmary, and Dr. R. H. Moers amputated the arm about half way between the wrist and the elbow.
+Up to the night of the 23d of August, 1917, I was employed by Magnolia Brewery, working in the bottling department.
+I have worked at that trade for about four years, and the regular regular explants in that trade is \$20 a week. for about four years, and the regular scale of wages in that trade is \$20 a week, but I usually made from \$25 to \$30 a week, working overtime.
+Since the 23d of August, 1917, I have not been able to work at my trade at all, by reason of being shot by negro soldiers of the Twenty-fourth United States Infantry, when they rioted in Houston on the night of the 23d of August, 1917.
+I live about three blocks, with my mother and sister, from the place where the negro soldiers were camped.
+I saw the negro soldiers passing our house and went out on the porch to watch them, not knowing there was any riot, and asked my sister to turn on the light so I could see how many more were coming, and she did so, and I looked up the street in an easterly direction, and at that time I heard some one across the street in an easterly direction, and at that time I heard some one across the street using profane language, and I looked in that direction and saw two or three negro soldiers kneeling down aiming their guns to shoot, and I told my sister to cut off the light, and just as I said it I was shot and my right arm between the wrist and the elbow was practically shot off, the bullet shattering the bones and leaving the hand hanging on by a little flesh.
+I was taken to St. Joseph's Infirmary, and Dr. R. H. Moers amputated the arm about half way between the wrist and the elbow.
 Dr. Moer's bill was \$250, and my hospital bill was \$43.45.
+I have ordered an artificial limb, and the cost of that is \$85 bill was \$43.45.
 I have ordered an artificial limb, and the cost of that is \$85.

-Up to the time I was injured I worked regularly, and carned on an average. of \$25 a week, of which sum I contributed \$15 a week to the support of my mother and sister.
+Up to the time I was injured I worked regularly, and earned on an average of \$25 a week, of which sum I contributed \$15 a week to the support of my mother and sister.